KOHD

 KOHD (channel 18) is a television station in Bend, Oregon, United States, serving as the ABC affiliate for Central Oregon.
 It is owned by local cable company BendBroadband alongside low-power CBS affiliate KBNZ-LD (channel 7).
-Both stations share studios on Lower Meadow Drive in Bend, while KOHD's transmitter is located in the city on Awbrey Butte west of US 97.
+The two stations share studios on Lower Meadow Drive in Bend; KOHD's transmitter is located in the city on Awbrey Butte west of US 97.

 History

-The station was started by Chambers Communications and signed on as a digital-only station on September 9, 2006; it never broadcast a full-power analog signal prior to the June 12, 2009 analog shutdown for broadcast television stations.
+The station was started by Chambers Communications and signed on as a digital-only station on September 9, 2006; it never broadcast a full-power analog signal prior to the June 12, 2009, analog shutdown for broadcast television stations.
 KOHD is the first primary digital station to carry a major network affiliation.
 The station replaced co-owned KEZI in Eugene as well as KATU from Portland on area cable systems.

 For its first year on-the-air, KOHD simulcasted weeknight newscasts from KEZI while building their own local news department.
 Chambers Communications completed their 11,000 sqft facility at Brinson Business Park on the north side of Bend in August 2007.
 KOHD originally had an in-city translator, K53JV (channel 53), from a transmitter on Awbrey Butte.
-It had a construction permit to air a low-powered digital signal on channel 18 from the same location.
-The FCC cancelled the translator's license on February 15, 2013.
+It had a construction permit to air a low-power digital signal on channel 18 from the same location.
+The FCC canceled the translator's license on February 15, 2013.

 On July 26, 2013, Chambers sold KOHD to Zolo Media, owners of KBNZ-LD, the CBS affiliate.
 Zolo is a division of BendBroadband.
-BendBroadband in turn announced on May 1, 2014 that the company, including Zolo Media, would be purchased by TDS for $261 million, a company mainly involved in local telephone and broadband services.
+BendBroadband in turn announced on May 1, 2014, that the company, including Zolo Media, would be purchased by TDS for $261 million, a company mainly involved in local telephone and broadband services.

 On June 24, 2015, KOHD-DT relocated the station's primary over-the-air broadcast channel, from channel 51 to channel 18.
 The FCC licensed the station to operate on channel 18 on July 6, 2015.

 Dispute with Dish Network

-On December 10, 2010, KOHD announced that their owners Chambers Communications (who also own KEZI in Eugene, KDRV in Medford, and KDKF in Klamath Falls) and Dish Network could not come to a long-term agreement to keep the station on the air in the Medford market and were in danger of losing local ABC programming as a result.
+On December 10, 2010, KOHD announced that owner Chambers Communications (which also owned KEZI in Eugene, KDRV in Medford, and KDKF in Klamath Falls) and Dish Network could not come to a long-term agreement to keep the station on the air in the Medford market and were in danger of losing local ABC programming as a result.
 Viewers were encouraged to read a special Q&A page regarding this matter.
 Despite their best efforts, their previous agreement expired on December 15 and the stations were removed from the Dish Network local line-ups.
 Chambers and Dish finally came to an agreement to resume service and as of December 30, 2010, the stations returned on Dish Network.

-Programming

-Syndicated programming

-Syndicated programming on KOHD (as of November 2021) includes Rachael Ray, The Doctors, Hot Bench, Judge Judy, Inside Edition, Jeopardy!, Wheel of Fortune, and Entertainment Tonight.